Marshall vs. Western Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Western Kentucky Stats and Trends

-- The Hilltoppers have covered the spread twice this year when underdogs by 1 point or more (in three chances).
+- The Hilltoppers have covered the spread twice this season when underdogs by 1 point or more (in three chances).

-- Western Kentucky's games this season have hit the over seven times in 10 opportunities (70%).
+- Western Kentucky's games this year have hit the over on seven of 10 set point totals (70%).

-- Western Kentucky is 7-3 against the spread and 7-4 overall when the team notches more than 20.0 points.
+- When Western Kentucky puts up more than 20 points, it is 7-3 against the spread and 7-4 overall.

-- In games that Western Kentucky amasses over 379.5 yards, the team is 6-3 against the spread and 6-4 overall.
+- In games that Western Kentucky piles up over 379.5 yards, the team is 6-3 against the spread and 6-4 overall.

-- This year the Hilltoppers have 16 turnovers, two fewer than the Thundering Herd have takeaways (18).
+- The Hilltoppers have turned the ball over 16 times, two fewer times than the Thundering Herd have forced turnovers (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.